First Blood – History’s Earliest Recorded Military Conflicts

 According to Richard A. Gabriel and Karen Metz, authors of the 1992 work A Short History of War, the Sumerian ruler Sargon the Great united a series of settlements throughout the region into a rudimentary empire using history’s first first professional army.
 But when the Sumerians tried to subdue the Elamites, the latter resisted.
 The resulting war occurred sometime around 2700 BCE or 2600 BCE.
 According to accounts from ancient Sumer, which were physically carved onto stone tablets, the army of the empire eventually rolled over the Elamites and “carried away as spoil the weapons” of their enemies.
 [7]

 A more detailed account of another war, this time between competing Sumerian factions from the cities Lagash and Umma, circa 2525 BCE, was immortalized pictorially in a stone tablet.
 It supposedly shows the slain enemies of the Lagash ruler Eannatum being torn to pieces by vultures and lions.The carving, known as the Stele of Vultures, stands as the first recorded likenesses of ancient soldiers – helmeted and armoured spearmen arranged in tight formations being led by a figure in a chariot.
 According to Gabriel and Metz, the illustration suggests that the Sumerians maintained a standing army of some size.
 Other tablets from the era indicate that the Sumerian army around this period was at one point between 600 and 700 strong.
 [8] It was equipped, provisioned and maintained by the rulers of the empire.
-This was something of a novel approach considering that other pre-Bronze Age “armies” were only marshalled in emergencies and armed with whatever weapons were available and then dispersed at war’s end.
+This was something of a novel approach considering that other pre-Bronze Age armies were essentially citizen militias marshalled in emergencies and armed with whatever weapons were available and then dispersed at war’s end.

 An Egyptian depiction of the pharaoh Thutmose III, the victor of the Battle of Megiddo.
 (Image source: WikiCommons)